-Public School Funding: As a former high school school teacher myself, and as a parent, I understand how urgent it is that we rebuild and grow school funding—and during this COVID-19 pandemic, the funding issue is increasingly critical.
-Thanks to Governor Whitmer’s two most recent budgets, our state is finally making some real headway in adapting to the circumstances of the pandemic, and in closing the regional funding gap between the poorest and wealthiest districts.
+As a former high school teacher myself, and as a parent, I understand how urgent it is that we rebuild and grow school funding.
+The funding issue is increasingly critical.

 Curricula: It’s key that our kids have training in essential life skills, in civics, in the arts, and in the Science, Technology, Engineering, and Math (STEM) fields.
 I studied agricultural science at MSU to become a good farmer, and my public school science classes gave me a solid foundation.
 Our kids also need to learn the skills of home economics, everyday repairs and maintenance, and fundamental civics, to empower them to become responsible adults who are good neighbors and good citizens.